gruntwork-io/go-commons/README.md

 func main() {
       // Create a new CLI app.
 This will return a urfave/cli App with some
       // common initialization.
+      // Set the version number from your app from the Version variable that is passed in at build time in `version` package
+      // for more understanding see github.com/gruntwork-io/go-commons/version
-      app := entrypoint.NewApp()
+      app := entrypoint.NewApp("my-app-name", version.GetVersion())

-      app.Name = "my-app"
       app.Authors = []*cli.Author{
             {
                 Name: "Gruntwork",
                 Email: "www.gruntwork.io",
             },
       }

-      // Set the version number from your app from the Version variable that is passed in at build time in `version` package
-      // for more understanding see github.com/gruntwork-io/go-commons/version
-      app.Version = version.GetVersion()

       app.Action = func(cliContext *cli.Context) error {
         // ( fill in your app details)